Frosthaven/aeroplace/README.md

 This utility currently has the following limitations:

-- Only one instance of an application can be handled.
-This will be changed in the future to support multiple windows from one application.
+- Only one instance of an application can be handled with title matching calls.
+This will be changed in the future.
-- Values for title matching shouldn't include the application name.
-For now aeroplace uses a quick and dirty grep command that can get confused when trying to find the application's name inside of the title content.
+- For now aeroplace uses a quick and dirty grep command that can get confused when trying to find the application's name inside of the title content.
+Avoid placing the application's name in the optional `-t` flag.

 ## Roadmap